|Pilot F/O Roy L. Kross, O-186666, 25th PRS (WIA, died December 6, 1943) Cook County, IL

 Force Landed December 5, 1943 at 10:00am

-Assigned to the 5th Air Force, 6th Photographic Reconnaissance Group, 8th Photographic Reconnaissance Squadron.
+Assigned to the 5th Air Force, 6th Photographic Reconnaissance Group (PRG), 8th Photographic Reconnaissance Squadron (PRS).
+Squadron Number 22 on the tail and nose.
 No known nickname or nose art.
-Squadron Number 22 on the tail and nose.
-This aircraft was officially written off on December 6, 1943.

 On June 7, 1943 this F-4 took off from 14 Mile Drome (Schwimmer) near Port Moresby piloted by Lt.
 Guerry on a flight for Dobodura.

-On December 5, 1943 took off from14 Mile Drome (Schwimmer) near Port Moresby on a local orientation flight along with F-4 41-2130 piloted by Lt Danvers.
+On December 5, 1943 took off from14 Mile Drome (Schwimmer) near Port Moresby piloted by F/O Roy L. Kross on a local orientation flight along with F-4 41-2130 piloted by Lt Danvers.
 While flying low over the sea, this Lightning apparently lost control and attempted to ditch off Hood Point.
 Instead, this F-4 Lightning overshot the landing and slid into Hula village.
-Pilot Cross was burned during the crash.
+Pilot Cross was burned during the crash and severely injured.
+This aircraft was officially written off on December 6, 1943.

 After the crash, 5th Bomber Command phoned 8th Photographic Reconnaissance Squadron to inform them of the crash.